tommasocerruti/rowlang/README.md

 ## Technical Description of RowLang

-RowLang is a domain-specific esoteric programming language designed for symbolic computation, inspired by the movements and dynamics of rowing.
+RowLang is a domain-specific esoteric programming language designed for symbolic computation, inspired by the dynamics of rowing.
 It offers a minimalistic yet expressive syntax, combining memory manipulation with the metaphorical representation of rowing actions.
 RowLang programs are composed of commands, loops, and formations, providing a unique perspective on algorithmic expression.